-- □You meet the eligibility requirements of your former employer, union group or trust administrator (plan sponsor) - □You have both Medicare Part A and Medicare Part B - and you live in our geographic service area (Section 2.2 below describes our service area).
-Incarcerated individuals are not considered living in the geographic service area even if they are physically located in it. - and you are a United States citizen or are lawfully present in the United States
+- You meet the eligibility requirements of UAW Retiree Medical Benefits Trust (plan sponsor). - You have both Medicare Part A and Medicare Part B - - and you live in our geographic service area (Section 2.2 below describes our service area).
+Incarcerated individuals are not considered living in the geographic service area even if they are physically located in it. - - and you are a United States citizen or are lawfully present in the United States

-Section 2.2 Here is the plan service area for UnitedHealthcare[®] Group Medicare Advantage (PPO)
+Section 2.2 Here is the plan service area for UnitedHealthcare® Group Medicare Advantage (PPO)

-Our plan is available only to individuals who live in our plan service area.
-To remain a member of our plan, you must continue to reside in the plan service area.
+Our plan is available only to Medicare-eligible individuals except Michigan residents.
+You can get services nationwide, but you must not reside in Michigan to remain a member of the plan.
 The service area is described below.